 UNL HRPP Policies have been developed to be in alignment with applicable Federal and State regulations along with guidance based on discipline standards and principles.

-The University of Nebraska-Lincoln (UNL) Human Research Protection Program (HRPP) and the Institutional Review Board (IRB) follow the U.S. Department of Health and Human Services Code of Federal Regulations at 45 CFR § 46 (Subpart A) and Subparts B, C and D. In addition, the UNL IRB also follows regulations set forth by a number of Federal Agencies that have promulgated the regulations at 45 CFR § 46 to include sections in their regulations identical to Subpart A creating the Common Rule.
+The University of Nebraska-Lincoln (UNL) Human Research Protection Program (HRPP) and the Institutional Review Board (IRB) follow the U.S. Department of Health and Human Services Code of Federal Regulations at 45 CFR § 46 (Subpart A) effective before and after January 21, 2019 under the Pre-2018 Requirements and the 2018 Requirements, respectively, and Subparts B, C and D. In addition, the UNL IRB also follows regulations set forth by a number of Federal Agencies that have promulgated the regulations at 45 CFR § 46 to include sections in their regulations identical to Subpart A creating the Common Rule.
 Federal Regulations under the Common Rule and all its Subparts governing human subjects research are applied to all human subjects research at UNL regardless of funding source specified in Policy #1.006 titled, “Authority Granted by UNL to the IRB Operating in the HRPP.”

-The UNL IRB also looks to the (Federal) Office of Human Research Protections (OHRP) to provide clarification and guidance related to the human subjects protection regulations at 45 CFR §46 they oversee, development of educational programs and materials, and regulatory oversight.
+The UNL IRB also looks to the (Federal) Office of Human Research Protections (OHRP) to provide clarification and guidance related to the human subjects protection regulations at 45 CFR §46, development of educational programs and materials, and regulatory oversight.

 *Note that any UNL human subjects research regulated by the Food and Drug and Administration or required to follow the International Council for Harmonisation – Good Clinical Practices (ICH-GCP) is referred to the University of Nebraska Medical Center IRB for review under the application FDA regulations as described in policy #1.006 above.